reynhout/chrx/README.md

 ## chrx present

-**chrx** is being used to mass-install Lubuntu onto dozens of Acer C720s.
+**chrx** has been used to install Linux on hundreds of Chromebooks.

-The 1.0 release will mark the point when things are working well enough to begin the first large rollout batches.
+Users and discussion can be found on [/r/chrubuntu](https://www.reddit.com/r/chrubuntu).

 ## chrx future